Compare life insurance quotes instantly.

 The funds that are paid from a life insurance policy are received by the beneficiary free of income tax.
 That way, loved ones, and survivors are able to make use of the full amount that is provided by the policy.

-Today, there are some life insurance policies that also provide “living benefits.”
-These living benefits can be added as a rider on a life insurance policy.
+Today, there are some life policies that also provide “living benefits.”
+These living benefits can be added as a rider on an insurance policy like an accelerated death benefit rider.

 Living benefit riders offer access to some or all of the death benefit proceeds if the insured becomes diagnosed with a chronic illness, a critical illness, or a terminal illness, and must reside in a skilled nursing home facility

-There is a wide range of insurance coverage to choose from in today’s market.
-Knowing more about the various types of life coverage available, as well as what each offers, can help you to narrow down the type that is right for you.
+There are several types of life insurance coverage to choose from in today’s market.
+Knowing more about the different types of life coverage available, as well as what each offers, can help you to narrow down the type that is right for you.

-Term life consists of death benefit protection only, without any type of cash value or savings component.
+A term life insurance policy consists of death benefit protection only, without any type of cash value or savings component.
 Because of that, term insurance is usually cost-effective in terms of securing a large benefit for a little premium.
 With term insurance, coverage is purchased for a set amount of time, or “term,” such as 10-years, 20-years, or even 30-years.

-Whole life, as its name implies, is designed to cover an insured for the “whole” of their lifetime.
-This type of policy offers death benefit protection, as well as a cash value component that grows on a tax-deferred basis.
-As long as the premium is paid, whole life insurance will remain in force, and the cash value can continue to compound.
+A whole life insurance policy, as its name implies, is designed to cover an insured with lifetime coverage as long as the premiums are paid.
+It’s the most well-known of the permanent life policies.
+This type of policy offers death benefit protection for your entire life, as well as a cash value component that grows on a tax-deferred basis.
+Whole life insurance will help protect you your entire life and is even used to help pay estate taxes, and the cash value will continue to compound.

-Universal life is a form of permanent insurance protection.
-Offering both death benefit coverage and cash value build up, universal insurance can be flexible by allowing the policyholder to alter the timing and/or the amount of the premium (within certain guidelines) to better fit changing needs over time.
+A universal life insurance policy is a form of permanent insurance protection.
+Offering both death benefit coverage and it will build cash value, universal life policies can be flexible by allowing the policyholder to alter the timing and/or the amount of the premium (within certain guidelines) to better fit changing needs over time.
+Universal life insurance is a permanent life insurance policy.

 Cost of life insurance

-Just like with most other products and services, there are a number of factors that go into the cost of and how life insurance quotes are determined.
-In this case, the key components that determine a life insurance premium include:
+Just like with most other products and services, there are a number of factors that go into your life insurance cost and how the best life insurance quotes are determined.
+In this case, the key components that determine the premiums include:

 - Tobacco Use